 c.
-Less than significant with mitigation incorporated.
+Less-than-significant impact.
 Some land uses are considered more sensitive to air pollution than others due to the types of population groups or activities involved that expose sensitive receptors to sustained exposure to any pollutants present.
 Examples of the types of land use that are sensitive receptors include residences, retirement facilities, hospitals, and schools.
 The most sensitive portions of the population are children, the elderly, the acutely ill, and the chronically ill, especially those with cardiorespiratory diseases.